Panel Cabins

 Panel Cabin Models and Sizes

 Panel cabins can be produced in different sizes depending on the number of users, internal layout, equipment, and project requirements.
-Compact models are ideal for single-person security cabins or parking booths, while larger units can support offices, retail layouts, or multi-user operational spaces.

 Common layout options include: